IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Kevara-Arda.md

 # Factions

 ## Government
-- Patrician Bacrust + Dukes.
+- Patrician Bagcrust + Dukes.
 Mostly incompetent, work to protect own investments in trade and property.
 Dukes are hereditary, Patrician is elected.
 - Often paid off by the Merchers
 - Duke house colors:
 	- Patrician: gold + blue